 Folks visiting Frontierland will find things just a bit different this summer.
 There seems to be a feud brewing between citizens of Frontierland and the folks who settled in the Gold Rush town of Rainbow Ridge.

-First stop is anyone of the new locations that have popped up in the area to get a sticker with your own Western-style name; mine was “Marksman Mark.”
+The first step is for any one of the new locations that have popped up in the area to get a sticker with your own Western-style name; mine was “Marksman Mark.”
 You also need to pick a side, Frontierland or Rainbow Ridge.
-Next you need to make some money, known as “bits,” or gold (each nugget is worth 50 bits) by doing various things like delivering telegraphs, helping out as a sheriff, playing cards, or capturing people wanted for various nefarious activities – such as being in the land with a Western-style name.
+Next, you need to make some money, known as “bits,” or gold (each nugget is worth 50 bits), by doing various things like delivering telegraphs, helping out as a sheriff, playing cards, or capturing people wanted for various nefarious activities – such as being in the land with a Western-style name.

 Rainbow Ridgers are considered outlaws by the Frontierland folk, and they even have a hideout near the entrance to Big Thunder Mountain Railroad.